winsonxxxx/deep-learning_note/README.md

 # deep-learning_note
-blogs and article about deep-learning
+blogs and article about deep-learning! welcome anyone reads and discuss